brmmm3/scandir-rs/scandir/doc/scandir.md

 # Scandir

+The most simple way of using `Scandir` is the example below.
+Use this if you just need the final results.

 ```rust
 // collect() starts the worker thread and waits until it has finished.
 The line below is blocking.
 let results = Scandir::new(&path, None)?.collect()?;
 ```

+If you need some more information, which `Scandir` via `instance` provides then use the example below.

 ```rust
 let mut instance = Scandir::new(&path, None)?;